 It’s a small quibble, but with this kind of “simple job gone wrong” story, I would like to know why the target of a heist is desired, even if it’s as little as “it’s just a lot of money”.
 Small details like that help ground me in the world of the story, and Blindspot was missing those.
 If anything, it felt like this story took place in a vacuum.

 My big gripe with Blindspot though was with the ending.
 With the reveal that the fallen cyborgs weren’t dead, it removed all sense of stakes in the story.
 Sure, they wouldn’t have gotten the microchip, but the fact they could reattempt the heist whenever they have new bodies assembled is also distinct.
 If we compare this to the heist in Solo: A Star Wars Story, it would be as if Beckett could just be revived whenever and they could reattempt the coaxium heist.
 I mean, it removes most of the drama involved.
 That said, the world of Blindspot means that this kind of fail-safe is distinctly possible in a narrative sense, so I can see people not have much of an issue with the ending.
 I just wish they had done something to create drama with this memory backup fail-safe present.

-So in the end, Blindspot is an episode that I would compare to Sucker of Souls; it’s not a particularly deep episode, but instead just aims for well animated sci-fi fun.
-Also like Sucker of Souls, a lot of you thoughts on how good the episode will depend on how one particular element sticks with you, in this case the ending.
+So in the end, Blindspot is an episode that I would compare to Sucker of Souls.
+Namely, it’s not a particularly deep episode, but instead just aims for well-animated sci-fi fun.
+Also like Sucker of Souls, a lot of your thoughts on how good the episode will depend on how one particular element sticks with you.
+In this case, that aspect is the ending.
 In the end, this is just a fun but flawed ride, and I can’t ask for too much more.